dwolf42/TicTacToeSuper/README.md

 <br>**3.
 How I wrote 3TSuper:**

-While following a tutorial track on Hyperskill.org to develop a simple TicTacToe game written in Java I've started to push the basic tutorial a byte further than originally intended by JetBrains.
+While following a tutorial track on Hyperskill.org to develop a simple TicTacToeSuper game written in Java I've started to push the basic tutorial a byte further than originally intended by JetBrains.